-This type of software is hosted on physical servers located within a company, which ensures the highest level of control over data.
+This type of software is hosted on physical servers located within a company, ensuring the highest level of control over data.

-On-premises solutions require large investments and organizational resources to be deployed and supported, both of which may count as disadvantages.
-Moreover, when hosting critical data yourself, you put it under greater risks of losing data due to human error.
+On-premises solutions require significant investments and organizational resources to be deployed and supported, both of which may count as disadvantages.
+Moreover, when hosting critical data yourself, you put it at greater risk of losing data due to human error.

 These solutions are hosted remotely in the cloud and delivered by suppliers virtually via the web.
-Cloud content management systems or Software as a Service (SaaS) CMS combines web hosting, web software components and technical support into a single unit.
+Cloud CMS solutions or Software as a Service (SaaS) CMS combine web hosting, web software components and technical support into a single unit.

-The pricing model is based on subscription plans, so customers may pay for:
+The pricing model is based on subscription plans so that customers may pay for:

-A pay-as-you-go payment model is highly popular among cloud computing customers as it is based on actual usage: the more resources you consume, the more you pay.
+A pay-as-you-go payment model is trendy among cloud computing customers as it is based on actual usage: the more resources you consume, the more you pay.